Wednesday, November 30, 2011

 Somerston Wine Co.

-We started with the 2010 Grenache Blanc which is a varietal of its own, not to be confused with the red Grenache grape.
+We started with the Somerston 2010 Grenache Blanc which is a varietal of its own, not to be confused with the red Grenache grape.
 This was the first time we ever tasted this varietal.
 It was a nice, pleasant, summer sipping wine, rather soft and fruity but balanced at $19.
-The 2008 Pinot Noir was quite decent at $38 and comes from the Santa Lucia Highlands.
-The 2007 Centerline Red Blend is one of those very well balanced, highly drinkeable wines you can take to any party and most people will like it.
+The Somerston 2008 Pinot Noir was quite decent at $38 and comes from the Santa Lucia Highlands.
+The Somerston 2007 Centerline Red Blend is one of those very well balanced, highly drinkeable wines you can take to any party and most people will like it.
 (We certainly did.)
 A blend of Syrah, Zinfandel, Petite Sirah, Tempranillo and Grenache, it sells for $28 a bottle.
-The 2008 Petite Sirah at $40 was okay but had more forward fruit than many PS, with less tannin than I prefer.
-Nicely balanced with soft tannins and 50% with 24 months of French Oak, the 2009 Priest Ranch Cab was a keeper at $40.
-Best of all (but it will get better with age) was the 2007 Somerston Estate Cabernet Sauvignon which sells for $120.
+The Somerston 2008 Petite Sirah at $40 was okay but was lighter and more fruit forward than many Petite Sirahs, with less tannin and structure than I prefer.
+Nicely balanced, with soft tannins, the Priest Ranch 2009 Cabernet Sauvignon was a keeper at $40.
+Best of all (but it will get even better with age) was the Somerston 2007 Somerston Estate Cabernet Sauvignon which sells for $120.
 We bought some of the 2007 Centerline Red Blend and the 2009 Priest Ranch Cab.
 Somerston also offers cheese plates for $15 and chocolate plates for $12.
 They are open until 9 PM most nights, 8 PM on Sunday and Monday so you may visit them after having dinner at one of Yountville's great restaurants.

 Somerston Wine Co.